Press & Media Resources

 Processed then frozen

 By USCIS's own description, applications "proceed through processing, up to final adjudication" but "only the decision is deferred."
-Fees are collected, interviews conducted, and background checks completed — then officers are forbidden from issuing decisions.
+Fees were collected, interviews conducted, and background checks completed — then officers were forbidden from issuing decisions.

 No notice-and-comment